 \end{proof}

-\begin{lemma} A partial orientation $\O$ which is either sourceless or has $q$ as its unique source is equivalent in the generalized cocycle reversal system to a $q$-connected partial orientation $\O'$. \end{lemma}
+\begin{lemma} A partial orientation $\mathcal{O}$ which is either sourceless or has $q$ as its unique source is equivalent in the generalized cocycle reversal system to a $q$-connected partial orientation $\mathcal{O}'$. \end{lemma}

-\begin{proof} Suppose there exists a potential edge pivot at a vertex on the boundary of $\bar{q}^c$ which would bring an oriented edge from $G[\bar{q}^c]$ into the cut pointing towards $\bar{q}^c$.
-Performing this edge pivot would enlarge $\bar{q}$, therefore by induction on $|\bar{q}^c|$, we assume that no such edge pivot is available.
-Because every vertex in $\O$ with the possible exception of $q$ has at least one incoming edge, we conclude that the cut $(\bar{q},\bar{q}^c)$ is saturated towards $\bar{q}$.
-We can then reverse this cut and again induct on $|\bar{q}^c|$.
+\begin{proof} Take $\mathcal{O}$ as in the statement of the Lemma.
+If $\mathcal{O}$ is sourceless, let $q$ be an arbitrary vertex.
+Suppose that $\bar{q} \neq V(G)$ and there exists a potential edge pivot at a vertex on the boundary of $\bar{q}^{c}$ which would bring an oriented edge from $G[\bar {q}^{c}]$ into the cut pointing towards $\bar{q}^{c}$.
+Performing this edge pivot would enlarge $\bar{q}$, therefore by induction on $|\bar {q}^{c}|$, we assume that no such edge pivot is available.
+Because every vertex in $\mathcal{O}$, with the possible exception of $q$, has at least one incoming edge, we conclude that the cut $(\bar{q},\bar{q}^{c})$ is saturated towards~$\bar{q}$.
+We can then reverse this cut and again induct on $|\bar{q}^{c}|$. \end{proof}